johnroutledge/milestone-project-1/README.md

 * A Thai version of the entire website accessible via a navbar language option.
 * Add a live chat option so that people can get answers to questions quickly.
 * Payment system for English language lessons to enable business objectives to be met.
-* Cookies acceptance screen to conform with GDPR guidelines.
+* Cookies acceptance screen to conform to GDPR guidelines.

 ***